RamblingCookieMonster/TireFire/README.md

 Why TireFire?
 Totally not because we might use this as an index to point to our various documentation tirefires.
 Nope.

+This is barebones and has minimal testing, just enough to meet my needs for a POC.
+Use at your own risk : )

 ## Overview

 Use this to create, read, update, or delete notes.